letYuchan/velogit/README.md

 velogit is not just a blog project, but a **developer blog platform that anyone can easily install and operate**.
 Introduce yourself, record your knowledge and techniques, and share them with others.
 It runs on a static server, ensuring speed and stability, while providing automation and powerful customization.
+It provides a fully responsive design on mobile environments as well.

 ---